mattweldon/exjira/README.md

 end
 ```

+#### 2. Setup OAuth parameters

-2. Use `ExJira.configure` to setup the JIRA OAuth parameters.
+Use `ExJira.configure` to setup the JIRA OAuth parameters.
+See the Configuration section below for further details.

+#### 3. Access JIRA endpoints

-3. Call the functions in the ExJira module (e.g. `ExJira.projects` to return all projects or `ExJira.project("KEY")` to return a specifc one).
+Call the functions in the ExJira module (e.g. `ExJira.projects` to return all projects or `ExJira.project("KEY")` to return a specifc one).

 ### Configuration